Chas McCormick Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.81 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.80 team ERA ranks 29th among all league pitching staffs.

-- The Rockies give up the most home runs in baseball (127 total, 1.5 per game).
+- Rockies pitchers combine to allow the most home runs in baseball (128 total, 1.5 per game).

-- The lefty's most recent time out was on Thursday against the Los Angeles Dodgers, when he went five innings, surrendering six earned runs while allowing four hits.
+- In his last appearance on Friday against the Los Angeles Dodgers, the righty went 3 2/3 innings, giving up six earned runs while surrendering six hits.

+- The 35-year-old has amassed an ERA of 6.50, with 6.7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.